satakagi/OnStep-Miniature-Smart-Hand-Controller/README.md

 ## License
-It is licensed under the [TAPR Open Hardware License](https://tapr.org/the-tapr-open-hardware-license/), one of the well-known open-source hardware licenses.
+This is licensed under the [TAPR Open Hardware License](https://tapr.org/the-tapr-open-hardware-license/), one of the well-known open-source hardware licenses.